More Blog Posts

 Step 1: Message content

-Select the primary type of messages you’ll be sending.
+We make entering your campaign details really simple.
+Select the primary type of messages you’ll be sending from the dropdown.

 List of the primary type of messages a user will send with their 10DLC number.